• Menu

 Risks of an early epidural:

-• Baby will have a hard time getting engaged to your pelvis.
+- Baby may have a harder time getting engaged to your pelvis.

 REMEMBER, just because you have an epidural doesn’t mean you can’t move — but you will want your labor team to assist you in movement (and partners can help a lot with that as well).